-The Bolton Tails Committee is a volunteer team, self organized to help maintain our extensive local trail network.
 Bolton’s residents enjoy a diverse system of recreational trails through dozens of properties totaling over 2000 acres.
-These properties provide a rewarding outdoor experience of local terrains, habitats, historic features and natural resources.
-Bolton’s trails showcase how our town is uniquely connected in a way other than by roads.
+These properties provide a rewarding outdoor experience of local terrains, habitats, historic features, and natural resources.
+Bolton’s trails show that our Town is connected in ways other than by roads.

-Primary efforts of the Bolton Trails Committee – in collaboration with the Bolton Conservation Commission and The Bolton Conservation Trust and contributing landowners – is to create, mark and maintain Bolton’s Trails; to create and update property trail maps; to build and maintain bridges and walkways to protect resource areas; to enable responsible access through conservation land; to uncover and and preserve the history of Bolton’s conservation properties and to encourage the appreciation of Bolton’s natural beauty.
-Contact for meeting dates, volunteer opportunities and property maintenance needs at email@example.com
+Primary efforts of the Bolton Trails Committee – in collaboration with the Bolton Conservation Commission, the Bolton Conservation Trust, and contributing landowners – is to create, mark, and maintain Bolton’s trails; to create and update property trail maps; to build and maintain bridges and walkways in order to protect resource areas; to enable responsible access through conservation land; to uncover and preserve the history of Bolton’s conservation properties; and to encourage the appreciation of Bolton’s natural beauty.

-The Trails Committee is very grateful to all its volunteers and help is always welcome whether it’s a few hours now and again, or as a member of our steering committee.
-If you would like to make a difference to Bolton Trails contact us.
+The Trails Committee is grateful to all its volunteers.
+Help is always welcome, whether it’s a few hours now and again, or as a member of our steering committee.

-1. The folks who work on the trails are organized under the Bolton Conservation Trust (www.boltonconservationtrust.org), to provide a framework.
-The Trust hosts the trail website (www.boltontrails.org), and since it’s a 501(c)(3) organization, allows donations for trails work to be appropriately recorded.
+1. The folks who work on the trails are organized under the Bolton Conservation Trust (www.boltonconservationtrust.org).
+They are supported by the Bolton Conservation Commission (www.townofbolton.com/conservation-commission).
+The Trust hosts the trails website (www.boltontrails.org).
+Since it’s a 501(c)(3) organization, donations for trail work are recorded appropriately.

 2. We have a large number of folks, about 40-50, who have expressed interest in helping with trail maintenance.
-Those folks are on a “trails volunteers” email list which is used to inform them about trail maintenance opportunities.
+Emails keep volunteers informed about events and opportunities to help.